ssorallen/turbo-react/README.md

 Add a
 [`data-no-turbolink` attribute](https://github.com/rails/turbolinks#opting-out-of-turbolinks)
 to any link that should load normally without being intercepted by Turbolinks and Reactize.
-This feature is inherited from TurboReact's use of Turbolinks.
+This feature is inherited from Reactize's use of Turbolinks.

 ```html
 <a href="/foo/bar.html" data-no-turbolink>